 Copy this file to your Bootable USB:

 This file can be opened in Internet Explorer for interest.
 While most of it makes little sense the one thing of interest is the date.
-As stated I last tested this on the 23 Feb 2017 and got a new ticket.

 During installation select I Don’t Have a Product Key: